mosip/documentation/docs/wireguard-bastion.md

 ![](_images/wireguard-bastion.jpg)

 ## Server installation
-* Provision a Virtual Machine (VM) and make sure it has access to internal load balancer (refer [architecture](../README.md).
+* Provision a Virtual Machine (VM) and make sure it has access to internal load balancer (refer [Deployment Architecture](https://github.com/mosip/k8s-infra).
 Recommended configuration of VM is 2 vCPU, 4 GB RAM, 16 GB storage.
 While this configuration should work for small scale deployments, it must be scaled up if the host becomes a bottleneck in high loads.

  * Install docker, and make sure you add `$USER` to docker group:
 ```